These are the last-minute changes the Senate made to the $1.7 trillion omnibus

 The Senate approved adding the Providing Urgent Maternal Protections for Nursing Mothers (PUMP) Act, which seeks to strengthen breastfeeding protections for workers, in a 92-5 vote.

-Sen. Jeff Merkley (D-Ore.), who cosponsored the bill, called its passage “a win that’s been years in the making” in a tweet moments after.
+Sen. Jeff Merkley (D-Ore.), who co-sponsored the bill, called its passage “a win that’s been years in the making” in a tweet published moments later.

 “Everyone should have the space and privacy to pump at work, and no one should be forced by their employer to stop nursing,” he said.